 Need to know:

-A Buddhist temple in the Karkaraly mountains
+A Buddhist temple in the Karkaraly Mountains

-And finally, we would like to tell you about another very entertaining holy place in the Karaganda region.
+And finally, we would like to tell you about another very entertaining holy place in the Karaganda Province.
 Could you imagine that on the territory of Kazakhstan, where Islam took root in ancient times, there are the ruins of a real Buddhist temple built strictly in compliance with all the canons?
 Most likely, not.
 That is why we highly recommend you to visit this amazing place located in an incredibly beautiful area surrounded by the Karkaraly mountains to the north and the Taldinka River to the south.
 The main building of the temple is in the form of a cross, a small shrine, a kitchen, and a living room had lost their original appearance due to barbarian raids (Buddhism had not taken root in Kazakhstan), but it is still being visited by yoga pilgrims and modern followers of Buddhism.
 This place is considered to be a source of strength, light, and is said to provide the ascetic energy of space.

 Need to know: